 Statistics from the ‘Businesses in Scotland’ publication are used to provide insight into the characteristics of Scotland’s business stock, and how Scotland’s business stock has changed over time.
 The data are used to inform decision making and performance monitoring – both inside and outside government.
 More information on uses can be found in the on-line Businesses in Scotland Data Sources, Suitability and Uses Note.

 What year do tables relate to?

-Older tables, available in the Tables Archive, have not been updated to reflect the 3 methodological changes and are therefore not consistent with the latest tables for 2010 to 2014.
+Older tables, available in the Tables Archive, have not been updated to reflect the current methodology and are therefore not consistent with the latest tables for 2010 to 2015.

-However, a high level Time Series for total (registered and unregistered) enterprises and registered enterprises has been constructed for 2000 to 2014.
+However, a high level time series for total (registered and unregistered) enterprises and registered enterprises has been constructed for 2000 to 2015.
 This long time series has been produced on a consistent basis as far as possible.

 When will the figures be updated?